SiaFoundation/docs/sia-integrations/s3-integrations/jellyfin.md

 ---
 description: >-
-  A step-by-step guide for setting up Nextcloud with renterd.
+  A step-by-step guide for setting up Jellyfin with renterd.
 layout:
   cover:
     visible: true